-- 98/103 of you have registered in the homework system. - 79/98 submitted the homework! - Fantastic job!! - You need my enrollment approval...
-So move quickly... - Remember, the deadline for the first freebee homework is 11pm today, Wednesday, Aug.
-30 - You MUST submit the homework to obtain 100% credit! - Also please be sure to make the payment in time otherwise your access as well as my access to the site for grading is cut. - Reading assignment: CH21 7 - Quiz at the beginning of the class, Wed.
+- 113/125 of you have registered in the homework system. - 88/113 submitted the homework! - Fantastic job!! - You need Dr. Yu's enrollment approval...
+So move quickly... - Remember, the deadline for the freebee homework is 11pm today, Monday, Aug.
+26 - You MUST submit the homework to obtain 100% credit! - Reading assignment: CH21 7 - Quiz at the beginning of the class, Wed.
 Sept.
-6 - Appendix A1 A8 and what we've learned today! - No class Monday, Sept.
-4
+4 - Appendix A1 A8 and what we've learned this Wednesday - In class, this Wednesday, Sept.
+4 - You can bring your calculator but it must not have any relevant formula pre-input - No phone or computers can be used as a calculator! - BYOF: You may bring one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the exam - No derivations, word definitions, or solutions or setups of ANY problems! - No additional formulae or values of constants will be provided! - No class next Monday, t.
+2, Labor Day